 What is product benchmarking?

-The benchmarking process uses different parameters, which are the product benchmarks (PBs) themselves.
+The benchmarking process uses different parameters, which are the (PBs) themselves.
 These parameters, also known as product performance benchmarks, are usually presented in percentage form and make it easier for companies to match up their products’ performance to that of their competitors.

 These benchmarking studies are a form of external benchmarking since the comparison is being made to something outside of the company.
 Internal benchmarking, by contrast, is when a company compares a product’s present and past performance side by side.